ctlearn-project/ctlearn/README.md

 conda env create -f </installation/path>/ctlearn/environment-<MODE>.yml
 ```

-where `<MODE>` is either 'cpu', 'gpu' (for linux systems) or 'macos' (for macOS systems), denoting the TensorFlow version to be installed.
+where `<MODE>` should be replaced with either 'cpu', 'gpu' (for linux systems), 'macos' (for macOS systems) or 'win-cpu', 'win-gpu' (for windows systems), denoting the TensorFlow version to be installed.
 If installing the GPU version of TensorFlow, verify that your system fulfills all the requirements [here](https://www.tensorflow.org/install/install_linux#NVIDIARequirements).
 Note that there is no GPU-enabled TensorFlow version for macOS yet.

 Finally, install CTLearn into the new conda environment with pip: